-This Sunday the itch in my feet took me to small hideout called Pearl valley, about 45 kms away from Bangalore, which is called Muthyala Madu, which in its translated version is known as Pearl Valley.
-All the reading that I did on the internet to find the route, warned of bad roads, but for the last couple of miles (where your driving skills are really tested) and few small patches here and there, roads were exceptionally good, and had very little traffic.
-In fact driving to and fro actually turned out to be the high point of the trip.
+This Sunday the itch in my feet took me to a small hideout called Pearl Valley.
+About 45 KMs away from Bangalore, near Anekal, which is called Muthyalamaduvu, which in its translated version is known as Pearl Valley.
+All the reading that I did on the internet to find the route, warned of bad roads.
+But for the last couple of miles (where your driving skills are really tested) and a few small patches here and there, the roads were exceptionally good and had very little traffic.
+In fact, driving to and fro actually turned out to be the high point of the trip.

 The KSTDC restaurant Mayur, which is right there on the spot gives an abandoned look.
 But you must visit the terrace of the restaurant to get one of the best views of the valley.
-The walls of the hotel are falling apart, specially around the parapet, but parapet is also one of the perfect places to sit with a book, listen to some music produced by nature around and just be in a different world, almost seemingly in the middle of nowhere.
+The walls of the hotel are falling apart, especially around the parapet.
+But the parapet is also one of the perfect places to sit with a book, listen to some music produced by nature around and just be in a different world, almost seemingly in the middle of nowhere.
 No wonder the place seems to be so popular with young couples.

-I would recommend this place for small group or family picnics, carrying your own food and probably spend half a day or so.
+I would recommend this place for small group or family picnics, carrying your own food and probably spending half a day or so.